 Other exploration activities completed by Peel during it’s tenure include soil and rock chip sampling (including lab assay as well as portable XRF), geological mapping, and a number of geophysical survey techniques.

-The Cobar Basin developed as four deep-water troughs bordered by shallow-water shelves.
-The southern parts of the Basin, where the May Day deposit is located, are covered by the Mount Hope and Rast Troughs which were filled with sediments, volcaniclastics, and volcanics of bi-modal nature.
-May Day is thought to be a deformed VMS deposit.
+The May Day deposit is located in the southern part of the Cobar Basin, which was developed as four deep-water troughs bordering shallow-water shelves.
+The southern part of the basin is covered by the Mount Hope and Rast Troughs, which were filled with sediments, volcaniclastics, and volcanics of bi-modal nature.